Case Study · Anonymized profile

 Five outcome classes.

-1. Commercial architecture.
-A US federal-readable commercial layer that placed the firm inside the FedRAMP-and-CMMC frame without abandoning EU enterprise positioning.
+1. Sales and marketing system.
+A US federal-clear website, offer, proof, and follow-up that placed GMA inside the FedRAMP-and-CMMC frame without abandoning EU enterprise positioning.

-2. RFP readiness.
+2. RFP strength.
 A US federal RFP response stack with FedRAMP status, CMMC Level 2, NIST 800-171, US data-residency, and US-cleared personnel statement at the top.

 3. FedRAMP authorization posture.
 A discrete public posture page surfacing the in-progress authorization with sponsoring agency reference, calibrated against FedRAMP guidance.

 4. CMMC Level 2 posture.
-A public CMMC Level 2 posture statement aligned to DoD CIO guidance, allowing the DIB prime to route the firm into the pipeline.
+A public CMMC Level 2 posture statement aligned to DoD CIO guidance, allowing the DIB prime to route the company into the pipeline.

-5. Trust architecture.
-A US-cleared, US-resident commercial contact, US incident-response posture, and US data-residency statement consolidated into one readable trust layer.
+5. Proof and trust system.
+A US-cleared, US-resident commercial contact, US incident-response posture, and US data-residency statement consolidated into one clear trust layer.

 WC

 European cyber vendors entering US federal procurement typically over-index on EU control frameworks and under-state the FedRAMP authorization path.
-The federal reader sorts on FedRAMP and CMMC posture before any other control framework is read.
+The federal buyer sorts on FedRAMP and CMMC status before any other control framework is evaluate.

 Surface elementBefore the engagementAfter the engagement